HEP and E-Visits: Additional Help Topics

 - In the pop-up menu, fill out the patient’s information, then click Add Patient.

 - Note: If you can access the patient’s WebPT ID (not the case ID), enter it in the Patient ID field.
-This will link up the patient’s info from the EMR with the care plans created in HEP within an hour.
+This will link up the patient’s info from the EMR with the care plans created in HEP (within 15 minutes if using the WebPT EMR).
 Otherwise, please create a Patient ID that is completely random with letters and numbers (the more ridiculous the better).
 This is because if the ID you create matches up with an actual ID of a patient in your database, the two records of two patients could become intertwined.
 From here, follow the steps in the above section What if the Patient Never Had a Care Plan?

 What if the original therapist who created the care plan no longer works for the clinic?